enasequence/read_docs/cli_07.md

 ## Stage 1: Pre-register study and metagenomic samples

-Each submission must be associated with a pre-registered study and 1 or more pre-registered metagenomic samples.
+Each submission must be associated with a pre-registered study and one or more pre-registered metagenomic samples.

 All metagenomic assemblies should have at least one **environmental** sample registered that represents where the original sequencing data was extracted from.
-If raw reads have also been submitted, this sample can be reused.
+This sample should be the same sample used to submit your raw reads.
 Please make sure the appropriate environmental checklist is chosen for this and an environmental taxon is used (e.g. aquatic metagenome (tax id: 1169740)).

-See the available environmental taxa in the [ENA Tax Portal](https://www.ebi.ac.uk/ena/data/view/Taxon:408169).
-Click on the *Tax tree* tab and click the '+' icons to expand the categories.
+For information about biome-level environmental taxonomy please see [here](faq_taxonomy.html#environmental-biome-level-taxonomy).

 Any additional samples required for submission of a metagenome assembly depends on the assembly level: